ppy/osu-wiki/news/2024/2024-05-12-resurrection-cup-2024-registration-now-open.md

     </video>
 </div>

+Links to the showcased songs and beatmaps can be found **[here](https://osu.ppy.sh/wiki/en/osu!_originals#resurrection-cup-2023)**

 ## What's new?

-The match procedure and rescheduling method for the tournament remains the same as the 2023 iteration.
+The match procedure and rescheduling method for the tournament remain the same as the 2023 iteration.
 However, we do have a lot of surprises up our sleeve this time around.
 Many new mappers and artists have joined our production team, bringing you over 20 memorable custom songs and over 80 beatmaps designed and fine-tuned by experienced mappoolers and playtesters.

 You can head over to the **[website](https://www.rescup.xyz/)** to find out more details about the overall mappool structure as well as other relevant rules.